the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 1. Multiple-choice exams have a very particular format: Numbered lists, with sub-lists, correct answers, and plenty of newlines.
 2. Exams can be quite long, and might take a while to generate.

-Because of (2), you opt for an async flow: the client calls your endpoint, providing the relevant model inputs as well as a callback URL:
+Because of (2), you opt for an **async flow**: the client calls your endpoint, providing the relevant model inputs as well as a callback URL:

 ```
 > curl -X POST \